 In a surprising move just months after its highly anticipated launch, OpenAI is also shutting down its Sora video generator.
 This decision appears to be driven by a strategic refocusing on core business and productivity use cases, potentially in preparation for an upcoming IPO.
 The abrupt closure has reportedly caught partners off guard, with reports indicating that a significant $1 billion partnership with Disney was canceled as a result, with no funds having changed hands according to Ars Technica.
-The discontinuation of Sora suggests that OpenAI is streamlining its product portfolio to concentrate on tools with clearer commercial viability and enterprise adoption potential.
+OpenAI is shuttering the short-form video app as the company reels in costs, as reported by CNBC Tech.
+The discontinuation of Sora suggests that OpenAI is streamlining its product portfolio to concentrate on tools with clearer commercial viability and enterprise adoption potential, a move also highlighted by Wired reports.
+The New York Times also reported on the shutdown, noting it occurred just 15 months after Sora's initial launch as per Ars Technica.

 Trends, new tools, and exclusive analyses delivered weekly.